Guide to STAR Measures

 Advanced analytics capabilities enable proactive identification of members at risk for poor outcomes and targeted intervention deployment to prevent adverse events.

-• Readmission Risk: Identify members likely to require hospital readmission.
+• Readmission Risk: Identify members likely to be hospitalized within 30 days

 Implementation Considerations